-1701 Plagiarism Policy + Procedures 164 1702 Equality Policy Admission procedures 214 1703 Complaints Policy + Procedures 217 1705 CPD Policy Procedures for Identifying CPD Needs 116 1706 Collaborative Policy + Procedures 278 1707 Word Count Policy Admin. procedures SHB 1708 Acceptable Usage of Elearning Environment Policy Admin. procedures 111 1710 Student Fees Policy Admin. procedures 208 1711 Home Work Policy for Student Based Work Working Arrangements/Guidelines Staff HB 1712 Supervision Policy Guidelines for Supervision 135 1713 Workshop attendance Admin. procedures SHB Pr001 3.1 Programme development and approval Procedures for the Design and Approval of New Programmes 65 Pr002 3.2.1 Equality of Access to programmes and services 69 Pr003 Entry procedures and criteria for the programme 69 Pr004 3.4 Procedures for Programme Review, Validation and Revalidation of Programmes and Awards 81 Pr005 6.4.2 Cross-Marking Procedures 174 Pr006 6.4.3 Procedures for Corrective Action 174 Pr007 6.4.4 Procedures for External Examination 175 Pr008 Student handbook - Section 6: Assessment procedures SHB Pr009 Procedures: Provision of Supports to Students with Disabilities and Specific Learning Difficulties 222 C001 Code of Conduct for OTC staff Staff HB C002 Workshop etiquette (Student Code) SHB
+Procedures for Identifying CPD Needs

+Collaborative Policy + Procedures

+Word Count Policy Admin. procedures

+Acceptable Usage of Elearning Environment Policy Admin. procedures

+-

+Home Work Policy for Student Based Work Working Arrangements/Guidelines

+Supervision Policy Guidelines for Supervision

+Workshop attendance Admin. procedures

+3.1 Programme development and approval

+Procedures for the Design and Approval of

+New Programmes

+3.2.1 Equality of Access to programmes and

+services

+Entry procedures and criteria for the

+programme

+3.4 Procedures for Programme Review,

+Validation and Revalidation of Programmes

+and Awards

+6.4.2 Cross-Marking Procedures

+6.4.2 Cross-Marking Procedures 6.4.3 Procedures for Corrective Action

+6.4.4 Procedures for External Examination

+Student handbook - Section 6: Assessment

+procedures

+Procedures Provision of Supports to

+Students with Disabilities and Specific

+Learning Difficulties

+Code of Conduct for OTC staff

+Workshop etiquette (Student Code)

+PH V 21 (Post Po Engagement Dan)

-1 April 2019 RH V. 3.1 - (Post Re-Engagement Panel Report).
+V. 3.1 - (Post Re-Engagement Pund

 General edits, incl. consistency of percentages.

+-

+Re-drafting of Terms of Referen ace of Academic Council (AC meetings

+-

+ant sub-committees.

+structures; Governance of Academ structures; Governance of Academic QA and QA System Overview.

+Updating of RPL Policy to V.1.1 (Ap Updating of RPL Policy to V.1.1 (April 2019).

+Updating of GDPR Policy and Guide Updating of GDPR Policy and Guidelines to V1.2 (April 2019).

+V. 3.2 - (Completion of Re-engage V. 3.2 - (Completion of Re-engagement Feedback)

+Updating of titles and relevant diagrammes.

-Re-drafting of Terms of Reference of Academic Council (AC meetings 25/01/19 and 29/03/19) and relevant sub-committees.
-New diagrammatic representations of Academic Council and Sub-committee structures; Governance of Academic QA and QA System Overview.
-Updating of RPL Policy to V.1.1 (April 2019).
-Updating of GDPR Policy and Guidelines to V1.2 (April 2019).
+Word Count Policy Acceptable Usage of Elearning Environment Policy Student Fees Policy Home Work Policy for Student Based Work Supervision Policy Workshop attendance Workshop attendance RH V. 3.1 - (Post Re-Engagement Panel General edits, incl. consistency of panel Re-drafting of Terms of Referen 25/01/19 and 29/03/19) and relev New diagrammatic representation structures; Governance of Academ Updating of GDPR Policy and Guide RH V. 3.2 - (Completion of Re-engage

-June 2020 RH V. 3.2 - (Completion of Re-engagement Feedback) Updating of titles and relevant diagrammes.
-Integration with overarching Blended Learning and Online Learning Strategy.
+[1 Integration with overarching Blended Learning and Online Learning Strategy.
 Simultaneous publication of additional procedures (cross-referenced for further integration).
 Amendment to Extenuating Circumstances and Progression policies, (re.
 Public Health emergency) approved by Academic Council, 24 th April 2020.
+Jan.
+2022 RH V4.0 Updating of Policies: Full Policy update, three years post-Reengagement.
+All policies updated with significant changes to the following policies in particular: RPL Policy (distinction for B.A. in Social Care) Acceptable Usage Policy Acceptable Usage Policy Academic Integrity Policy (First iteration - replaces previous 'Plagiarism Policy') Student Support Policy (incl. introduction of Student Support Officer and agreement for additional support and counselling services through Spectrum Life) GDPR Policy The following policies were also significantly updated and approved by Academic Council: Fitness to Practise Policy [published in the Practice Placement Handbook for the B.A. in Social Care] Placement Policy [published in the Practice Placement Handbook for the B.A. in Social Care] Attendance Policy - B.A. in Social Care [Published in Student Handbook] Updating of Academic Council ToR: An edit to the AC Terms of Reference has been made so that in foreseen circumstances when AC cannot be convened for approval of timebound matters/issues that authority be delegated in advance to the Executive on a case-by-case basis.
+(Approved by AC, 24 th June 2021) Updating of 'Governance of Academic QA' diagram: To include updated structures for Social Care; including Placement Co- ordinator and Placement Teams.
+(Approved by AC, 21st October 2021)